jackwuwei/gptspeaker/README.md

       * On the [Azure OpenAI service page](https://aka.ms/oai/access), click the "Apply for Access" button.
 This will take you to the application page where you need to fill in some necessary information, including your company name, use case, etc.
    1. Configure and Use
       * Once you have access, you can create a new OpenAI service resource in the Azure portal.
 After creation, you can get the API key and start using the Azure OpenAI service following the official documentation.
+## DeepSeek
+The [offical API](https://platform.deepseek.com/) already 503, you can register a account for [siliconflow](https://cloud.siliconflow.cn/i/wkFOt1Ki), and get a API Key.
 # The Code
 ## 1. Code Configuration
 1. The Python Speech SDK package is available for Windows (x64 and x86), Mac x64 (macOS X version 10.14 or later), Mac arm64 (macOS version 11.0 or later), and Linux